josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🕳️_when_the_censor_is_a_contractor.md

 4. **Track legal filings** — injunction IDs, SLAPP patterns, PR-firm rotations.
 5. **Watch administrative echoes** — travel bans, credential revocations coinciding with exposés.

+### 5. Political Economy — Mercenary Neutrality, Structural Capture

+Appin’s founders, Rajat and Anuj Khare, do not appear to operate from ideological conviction.
+Their posture is closer to **Black Cube** or **Kroll** than to a partisan security organ:
+commercial, transactional, and opportunistic.

+What looks like political loyalty is usually **contractual gravity** — state agencies are simply the most solvent and least risky customers.
+Once a firm accepts that logic, the incentives begin to mirror authoritarian consolidation even if no ideology is professed.

+> Neutrality becomes indistinguishable from complicity when the market for power is asymmetric.

+In practice, the “mercenary neutrality” of these firms produces three convergences:

+1. **Economic alignment:** governments are the only entities able to pay for continuity, secrecy, and indemnity.
+2. **Regulatory shelter:** operations framed as “national security” enjoy protection from prosecution and disclosure.
+3. **Feedback effect:** the existence of a purchasable suppression service normalises repression as a *commodity*, not a scandal.

+This is capitalism’s quiet coup inside intelligence work: the state no longer monopolises coercion—it outsources it, invoices it, and calls it innovation.

+Appin?
+NSO?
+It doesn't matter who you are;
+can you afford the services?

 ---

 ## 🌌 Constellations